'Audience members fainted with excitement': the dazzling virtuoso rumoured to be in league with the devil

 As a result he began composing daredevil virtuoso pieces designed to develop his prowess even further, climaxing in the 24 solo Caprices, a compendium of finger-breaking studies that took violin technique to its outer limits.

 By now Paganini was already something of a legend.
-Following a series of sell-out concerts, he made his way to Lucca in 1801 to take part in the local music festival and made such a dazzling impact that he stayed on as Court music director.
+Following a series of sell-out concerts, he made his way to Lucca in 1801 to take part in the local music festival.
+There, he made such a dazzling impact that he stayed on as Court music director.
 During the eight years he stayed in Lucca he became a national celebrity, making and spending a fortune, mostly on gambling.
 As he slid further and further into debt he had to pawn his own violin on several occasions.

 At one point he turned up at Livorno without an instrument to play, yet such was his fame that on hearing his plight a wealthy amateur stepped into the breach and lent him his Guarneri del Gesú violin.
 Astounded by Paganini’s playing that night, he gave him the priceless violin, remarking that ‘I did not want to profane the instrument after you had played it’.